Student Health Services

-If you are requesting an exemption from any vaccine requirement for religious and/or medical reasons you must submit the required forms to ExemptionRequest@hofstra.edu.
-The forms and further information are found here.
+If you are requesting an exemption from any vaccine you must submit the exemption request form along with the supporting documentation to ExemptionRequest@hofstra.edu.
+The exemption request can be made for medical or religious reasons, details for which can be found on the respective forms.
 Please note that exemptions are NOT granted automatically, nor are they “carried over” from high school or any previous institutions you may have attended.

 To attend Hofstra, you must have: